ShyniProject/projet/README.md

 *Volcano Plot & MA plot*

+The Volcano Plot shows statistical significance (P value) versus magnitude of change (fold change).

+The MA plot is an application of a Bland–Altman plot for visual representation of genomic data.
+The plot visualizes the differences between measurements taken in two samples, by transforming the data onto M (log ratio) and A (mean average) scales, then plotting these values.

 	#Two sliders to specify log(CPM)cutoff and padj on the plots
 	#Clickable points on plots to show line of the corresponding point